-At July 31, 2023 and 2022, the University had grants or contracts for which it had not yet met all obligations to recognize revenue, or to the right to recognize revenue is dependent on future events.
-These open commitments total \$4.8 million and \$2.0 million, respectively.
+At July 31, 2024 and 2023, the University had grants or contracts for which it had not yet met all obligations to recognize revenue, or the right to recognize revenue is dependent on future events.
+These open commitments total \$4.9 million and \$4.8 million, respectively.
 It is expected the revenue related to these grants or contracts will be recognized as the University fulfills its obligations in future periods.